Pricing

 - Can follow aftercare, including avoiding harsh products like acids

-I’ve worked with clients who combined lip blushing tattoo services with other total beauty services like brow and eyeliner work, creating a complete low-maintenance look.
+I’ve worked with clients who combined lip blushing tattoo services with other total beauty services like brow and eyeliner tattoo work, creating a complete low-maintenance look.

 Techniques